Powerful Benefits of Turkey Tail Mushroom – What The Research Says

 Though more studies are needed, turkey tail could one day be a potent antibiotic.

-TURKEY TAIL CAN IMPROVE THE GUT MICROBIOME
+IMPROVE THE GUT MICROBIOME

 When taken internally, there’s one central organ system that turkey tail can have lots of benefits for as an antimicrobial: the digestive system.